PheonixCodder/CrossConnect-Phos/README.md

 # CrossConnect-Phos

 CrossConnect-Phos is a modular integration platform for collecting and synchronizing metrics and operational data across multiple marketplaces and warehouses.
 It consists of:

 - A NestJS backend (backend/) that manages connectors, background jobs, webhooks, and persistence.
 - A Next.js frontend (frontend/) that provides a multi-channel dashboard and management UI.

-This README focuses on developer documentation so you can get the app running locally and understand the core structure.
+This README focuses on developer documentation so you can get the app running locally and understand the core structure
 ---

 Table of contents

 - Overview
 - Technology stack
 - Architecture (modules & responsibilities)